 No Talent Need Apply

 It always took determination to work and study in Austria as a foreigner.
-With the 2005 reform to the Fremdenrecht (Foreigner’s Law), however, this alone is no longer enough.
+With the 2005 reform to the Fremdenrecht (Foreigner’s Law), this alone is no longer enough.

-"You put your life in a little dead box," says Sridhar Sechadri, a student at the Economics University, referring to the near-endless paper shuffling so familiar to foreigners looking for work in Austria.
+"You put your life in a little dead box," says Sridhar Sechadri, student at the Economics University, referring to the near-endless paper shuffling so familiar to foreigners looking for work in Austria.
 This bureaucracy has been compounded under the new law, leaving Sechadri enormously frustrated following a largely unsuccessful job hunt.